- TOP CITIES

 5. Atypical mole syndrome (formerly termed B-K mole syndrome, dysplastic nevus syndrome)

-People with this inherited condition have many dysplastic nevi.
-If at least one close relative has had melanoma, this condition is called as familial atypical multiple mole and melanoma syndrome, or FAMMM.
+If a close relative has had melanoma, it is known as familial atypical multiple mole and melanoma syndrome (FAMMM).

 6. Age